Retreats & Conferences

 OverviewWe believe that deepening community connections is important.
-That’s why IAWAH extends its grounds to host retreats for a variety of other groups such as churches and sports teams — so that they too can gather and enjoy the welcoming and scenic atmosphere at Wolfe Lake.
+That’s why IAWAH extends its grounds to host retreats for a variety of groups from churches to sports teams or large conferences to small youth groups — so that they too can gather and enjoy the welcoming and scenic atmosphere at Wolfe Lake.
 From September through June, your team, organization or group can enjoy:

 - Warm comfortable lodges

 - Customized meeting spaces

 - 2.5 km of shoreline to explore along beautiful Wolfe Lake.

 - 220 acres with marked hiking trails, ready for an adventure.

 Covid-19 Responseclick here to view our Covid-19 response and FAQ.

 AdultsWhether you are planning a men’s weekend, a crafting retreat or staff event, IAWAH has something to offer your group.
 With versatile meeting spaces and menu options, IAWAH can cater to your specific needs.

 YouthFrom September through June, IAWAH has the privilege of hosting youth groups large and small.
 Groups can plan their entire experience by themselves or incorporate activities offered by IAWAH staff.
 Whether you are looking for a relaxed un-plugged weekend, or an action-packed camp experience, the staff at IAWAH will help you design a weekend sure to please.
 Contact our office for available dates and rates.

 FamilyIAWAH hosts family reunions, and church family weekends.
 We offer a variety of healthy food options to cater to both the young and the young at heart.
 Weekends fill up fast — to plan one of these events reach out to our Registrar for available dates and rates.